Asashou/notes/08_images/08_images.md

 4. The image is a bit dark, and the contrast could be better.
     1. Do something to the pixel data to increase the brightness of the image.
 Name this new array `ohki2`.
 Try not to saturate the image too much.
 Plot the new image and its histogram, and compare to the original.
-    2. Do the same for contrast, and name this new array `ohki3`.
+    2. Increase the contrast of the image, and name this new array `ohki3`.
 To make this easier, you can use:
     ```python
     from skimage import exposure
     ohki3 = exposure.rescale_intensity(ohki, (newminval, newmaxval))